jose0luis41/technical-test-zemoga/README.md

 For Bower, Grunt and Yeoman, run `npm install --global yo bower grunt-cli`

-For Compass: `gem install compass.`
+For Compass: `gem install compass`.

 Afterwards, just run `npm install` and `bower install` for dependency installation (dependencies not included into the remote repo for obvious reasons).